kali/lackr/README.md

 Lackr first baby steps
 ----------------------

-So, on a cold and rainy november weekend, lackr was born and baptized by the name being a far-fetched pun on Varnish name.
+So, on a cold and rainy november weekend, Lackr was born and baptized by the name being a far-fetched pun on Varnish name.

 The core was basically a buffered extensible ESI-like engine.
 The focus was on performance and scalability, so